Michael C. Rockefeller Traveling Fellowship ...................................due Tuesday, October 10, 12 noon

 - Part-time teaching in a subject on which the Fellow has concentrated, as well as in American literature, history or current affairs;

-- Coaching of crew (in which the School is particularly strong) or other sports (such as soccer, rugby, running, tennis, mountaineering), or leading of other groups, such as the drama society;
+- Coaching of crew or other sports (such as soccer, rugby, running, tennis, mountaineering), or leading of other groups, such as the drama society;

 - A share of the occasional supervisory duties carried out by masters in Boarding Houses or elsewhere and help with student activities;

-- In common with full-time masters, Fellows often take on the academic and pastoral care of a small tutorial group of pupils
+- The Fellow may be asked to take on the academic and pastoral care of a small tutorial group of pupils.

 - Selection Committee interviews:March-April

-**For Harvard fellowships and grants, a “public service project” is defined as work that:
+For these purposes, a public service project is defined as work that: